thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## more geoms {-}

-I'd like to introduce you to two new geoms.
+We've looked at how to filter data and map variables in our data to geometric shapes to make plots.
+Let's have a look at a few more things.
+For these examples, we're going to use the data set called `solvents`.
+In these examples, I'd like to introduce you to two new geoms.
 The first `geom_smooth()` is used when there are two continuous variables.
 It is particularly nice when geom_point() is stacked on top of it.

 ```r